 When does a calculation of the maximum credit to be provided have to be made?

 In case of credit cards that are not fully covered by a deposit in a blocked account, a calculation of the maximum credit to be provided does have to be made.
-The AFM’s advice is to base the calculation of the maximum appropriate credit limit for a credit card on a term of not more than two years.
+The AFM’s advice is to base the calculation of the maximum appropriate credit limit for a credit card on a term of not more than 5 years.